LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK04D2-MoreBootstrap.md

 These classes provide provides bootstrap's customized formatting which makes minor changes to the appearance of the elements.

 - `form-label` The main formatting change is to put a margin at the bottom.
-- `form-control` Changes the appearance of the border.
+- `form-control` Many changes including the appearance of the border and making the input element a block element.

-  - `form-control-lg` and `form-control-sm` control the size of text in an input control.
-  -
+  There are [more form-control classes](https://getbootstrap.com/docs/5.3/forms/form-control/) that do additional formatting.

 - `form-select`